DasUnicorn/WordWeave/README.md

 1. Register for an account on Heroku or sign in.
 2. Create a new app.
 3. Name your App.
-4. Add Node JS and Python packages to app setting.
-5. Connect github repository to Heroku app
+5. Connect your github repository to Heroku app.
-6. Add creds.json content for a given google sheet
+6. Create a Live Database by adding the postgreSQL add-on.
+7. Create a Cloudfare Account and set up a R2 Bucket.
+8. Create and Set up an email account for verification mails.
+9. Set Config Vars for your cloudfare bucket (*AWS_S3_SECRET_ACCESS_KEY*), database (*DATABASE_URL*) and email(*EMAIL_HOST_PASSWORD*).
-7. Deploy from "deploy", or choose an automatic deploy option.
+10. Deploy from "deploy", or choose an automatic deploy option.

 ## Credits
 * Markdown Table of Content by [Jon Schlinkert](https://github.com/jonschlinkert/markdown-toc)